Leaving the University

 This applies to all IT equipment that holds information or data connected with University business, whether University-owned2 IT equipment or personally owned.
 This includes but is not limited to computers, servers, laptops, notebooks, iPads, tablets, mobile phones, printers, photocopiers, monitors and scanners with internal data storage facilities and any external hard drives, memory sticks and any other electronic data storing device not listed above.

 - All University issued IT equipment, including but not limited to, those listed above must be returned to the University prior to departure.

 - All personally owned (not purchased through the University) IT equipment that has been used for University Business must be securely wiped of University data prior to departure day, in line with the requirements of the Bring Your Own Device (BYOD) Policy (PDF-359KB)

-- The University does do not permit the purchasing of University owned IT equipment for personal use.
+- The University does do not permit the purchasing, procuring, or giving away of University owned IT equipment for personal use.

 Peripheral equipment for University issued IT devices, such as chargers, adapters and laptop bags should also be returned to the University before departure.

 This applies to University information held within externally hosted accounts including, but not limited to, collaborative spaces e.g. Dropbox, software tools or programmes

 - If you hold data or information connected with University business within personally managed accounts or on personally managed software you must ensure this is either securely and permanently deleted OR transferred to the University/department prior to departure.